hemeryar/coi-with-popups/README.md

 ## Fitting COOP: restrict-properties into current algorithm
 The `COOP` algorithm works by comparing header values and origins to say compute whether or not we should use a new BrowsingContext group.
 This needs to be opened to an enum return value, containing the following possible outcomes:

-1) Stay in the same BrowsingContext group.
+1. Stay in the same BrowsingContext group.
-2) Stay in the same COOP BrowsingContext group, but change BrowsingContext group.
+2. Stay in the same COOP group, but change BrowsingContext group.
-3) Change COOP BrowsingContext group.
+3. Change COOP BrowsingContext group.

 Current COOP algorithm returns either 1. or 3.
 Using `COOP: restrict-properties` would yield 2., iff:
 * We are navigating between a page setting `COOP: unsafe-none` from/to a page setting `COOP: restrict-properties`.
 * We are navigating between two pages setting `COOP: restrict-properties`, but that have different origins.
 * We have a opened a fresh popup from a page that set `COOP: same-origin-allow-popups` to a page that sets `COOP: restrict-properties`.

-## Security interlude on the same-origin policy
-Our proposal creates an unprecedented possibility: that two same-origin documents can reach one another but not have full access to each other.
-We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with same-origin checks relying on the assumption of full access.
-Some points worthy of attention:

-* The location object is quite sensitive and many of its methods/members are same-origin only.
-It is purposefully excluded from the list of allowed attributes by `restrict-properties`.
-We do not think we should allow a normal page to navigate a `crossOriginIsolated` page.
-* For similar reasons name targeting does not work across pages with `COOP: restrict-properties`.
-* Javascript navigations are a big NO. They mean executing arbitrary javascript within the target frame.
-There should be no way to navigate a frame across the `COOP: restrict-properties` boundary given the restrictions above are put in place.

 ## Typical use case & requirement
-Because the ecosystem of popup flows is complex, we want `COOP: restrict-properties` to be as little intrusive as it can be.
+We want `COOP: restrict-properties` to be as little intrusive as possible while providing strong guarantees.
+Imagine the following use case:

 </br>